oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 *   Add 'Already Exists in Setup' column to import entity dialog:

-    * Run multiple queries for get_entity_by_id to check whether the imported entities exist in the setup.
+    * Run one search query for all vms (by id) to check whether the imported entities exist in the setup (if search is not supported to id, I will implement it).

 *   Add 'clone all entities' check box to Import Entity Dialog